Berchtesgaden & Eagle's Nest Day Trip

 Description

-The guided tour of Kehlsteinhaus lasts around 2 hours, after which you'll return via the lift.
-Next, visit Grafenhöhe, a restaurant where you will have 1 hour and 15 minutes for lunch (not included).
+After a guided tour of Kehlsteinhaus lasting approximately 2 hours, descend via the lift and visit Grafenhöhe restaurant to enjoy an hour and fifteen minutes of free time for lunch (not included).

 Itinerary Order

-Note that the order of visits may vary due to organizational reasons.
+The order of visits may vary for organisational reasons.

 Prices